Julianemone/IV_KI1/_sources/docs/dataset.md

 The variables we focus on in our data story are: `Uitstromers ho met en zonder diploma`, `Geslacht`, `Studierichting`, `Arbeidsmarktpositie` and `Uurloon werknemers na verlaten ho (euro)`.
 The 'Uurloon' dataset we split into three different filtered csv files to be able to access efficiently.

-## Filtering
+## Cleaning
-We decided to filter the data directly from StatLine, as doing it through CBS open data would take very long to load.
-For the filtering process, we chose to exclude international students and those with unknown labour market positions.
-Our focus was on individuals who obtained a degree, excluding those who dropped out or failed to complete their studies.
-Consequently, we only included individuals with bachelor's and master's degrees.
+We sourced the data directly from StatLine due to quicker access compared to CBS open data, which can be slower to load.
+During the filtering process, we excluded international students and those with unknown labour market positions.
+Our analysis focused exclusively on graduates who successfully completed their studies, specifically bachelor's and master's degree holders.

-<b>Filters:</b>
+<b>Filters applied when possible:</b>
 - `Geslacht`: Mannen, Vrouwen, Totaal
 - `Persoonskenmerken`: Geen internationale student
 - `Perioden`: 2015/'16